splorp/tersus/readme.md

 + Fixed widget spacing on advanced layouts
 + Post formatting is more consistent in archives and search results
 + Fixed and tuned up non-functional `the_excerpt` links
++ Fixed viewport wonkiness on non-desktop screens
++ Fleshed out hAtom microformats markup
 + Added smarter handling of parent pages for categories and tags
 + Replaced the default gallery with a decrufted version
 + Tidied up the display of attached images
-+ Date stamps are now based on the Date Format setting
++ Date stamps are now based on the WordPress Date Format setting

 ### 0.1.5 - The “Good, Bad & Less Ugly” Release